SpotlightKid/micropython-stm-lib/encoder/README.md

 can be very cumbersome.
 You can enable acceleration by passing a positive integer to the `accel` keyword argument.
 The proper value depends on value range and the type of the encoder, but usually low one-digit numbers like 3-5 work well.
 With acceleration enabled the increment/decrement per click increases the faster your turn the encoder.
 You can still make fine adjustment by turning the encoder slowly.

+Currently, if you use the acceleration feature, you need to take care of decreasing the the current acceleration, which increases everytime a valid pulse is read from the encoder.
+Normally you would do this at the end of your main loop, i.e. once per poll interval:

+    oldval = 0
+    while True:
+        val = enc.value
+        if oldval != val:
+            print(val)
+            oldval = val

+        enc.cur_accel = max(0, enc.cur_accel - enc.accel)
+        sleep_ms(50)

 TODO